IBM PCjr: Models

 The PCjr was manufactured for IBM in Lewisburg, Tennessee by Teledyne.

-A related machine, the IBM JX, was sold in the Japan, Australia and New Zealand markets.
+A related machine, the IBM JX, was sold in the Japanese, Australian and New Zealand markets.

 Hardware

 The PCjr chassis is made entirely of plastic, unlike the all-steel chassis of the IBM PC.
 A 180/360K floppy disk drive can be installed in a 5.25" front bay.
-The internal floppy drive was a half-height Qume 5.25" unit; IBM also used these drives in the PC Portable, but the PCjr units were specially equipped with a small fan to prevent overheating since the computer did not have a case fan.
+The internal floppy drive is a half-height Qume 5.25" unit; IBM also used these drives in the PC Portable, but the PCjr units were specially equipped with a small fan to prevent overheating, since the computer did not have a case fan.